Hydrangea plants are known for their large, showy flowers, which make them popular garden plants.

 So, if possible, try to move your plant to a place where it will get morning sun followed by afternoon shade.

-This will help to prevent the flowers from wilting in the heat of the day.
+This will help prevent the flowers from wilting in the day’s heat.

 Indoor hydrangea plants can be placed near a bright window.
 A south-facing window is best, but a north-facing window will also work.